entando/entando-docs/vuepress/docs/next/tutorials/samples/hub.md

 4. Select `Install` for each bundle, where order of installation is important.
 The `entando-hub-bundle` will need to be installed first, as it provides the `entando-hub-content-bundle` with MFEs to set up each of the pages.
 An installation can take several minutes while the application downloads the Docker images for the microservices and installs the related assets.

 :::warning
-(Entando 6.3.2) There is a cache issue when deploying the Hub bundles where not all widgets or MFEs initially appear on some pages, particularly the Dashboard page.
+There is a cache issue when deploying the Hub bundles where not all widgets or MFEs initially appear on some pages, particularly the Dashboard page.
 Restarting the quickstart-server pod (which holds the Entando App Engine) will clear the cache.
 This is only necessary on the initial install.
 :::

 5. The Hub can be accessed from the App Builder by navigating to `Pages → Management`, finding `Hub Test` **change** in the page tree, and clicking `View Published Page` from its actions.